dmbarbour/glas/docs/GlasObject.md

                  /\     type List = (Value * List) | ()
                 a /\
                  b /\   a list of 5 elements
-                  c /\      a:b:c:d:e:[]
+                  c /\      [a, b, c, d, e]
-                   d /\     [a,b,c,d,e]
+                   d /\
                     e  ()

 In Glas systems, lists are used for almost any sequential data structure - arrays, tuples, stacks, queues, deques, binaries, etc..
-However, the direct representation of lists is awkward and inefficient for many use-cases.
+However, the direct representation of lists is awkward and inefficient for most use-cases.
 Thus, Glas systems use specialized representations under-the-hood, such as [finger-tree](https://en.wikipedia.org/wiki/Finger_tree) [ropes](https://en.wikipedia.org/wiki/Rope_(data_structure)).
-These structures must be preserved for serialization.
+Rope structures must be preserved for efficient serialization.

-To preserve performance in context of serialization, Glas Object will also support common optimized representations of lists.

-* *array* - header (0x0A) followed by length (varnat + 1) then by that many value offsets.
-The varnat encoding of offsets must be denormalized so they're all the same width.
-All offsets are relative to the final offset, i.e. a '0' offset would mean a value immediately following the array of offsets.
-Represents a list of values.
+Specialized List Nodes:

+* *array* - header (0x0A) . (length) . (offset to array of offsets); represents a list of values of given length.
+To support indexing of the array, encoding of offsets within array is denormalized such that all have same length.
-* *binary* - header (0x0B) followed by length (varnat + 1) then by that many bytes.
-Represents a list containing the binary data.
-Each byte corresponds to an 8-bit bitstring, msb to lsb.
+* *binary* - header (0x0B) . (length) . (offset to bytes); represents a list of bytes.
+Each byte is essentially same as '0x38 (byte)' - i.e. a stem-leaf node, msb to lsb order.
-* *short array* - header (0xA0-0xAF) encodes a length of 1 to 16 items.
-Short for '0x0A (length)'.
+* *inline array* - header (0xA0 - 0xAF) . (array of 1 to 16 offsets); same as array of size 1 to 16, zero offset.
-* *short binary* - header (0xB0-0xBF) encodes length of 1 to 16 bytes.
-Short for '0x0B (length)'.
+* *inline binary* - header (0xB0 - 0xBF) .
+(1 to 16 bytes); same as binary of size 1 to 16, zero offset.
-* *concat* - header (0x0C) is followed by offset to left list, then by right value (usually a list).
-Logically concatenates left list onto right value.
+* *concat* - header (0x0C) . (offset to right value) . (left list); represents logical concatenation of left list to right value (usually another list).

         concat () y = y
         concat (x,xs) y = (x, concat xs y)

-A rope structure is constructed from concat nodes and list-take nodes (to cache size info) with array or binary binary fragments (instead of individual list elements) at the leaves.
-A finger-tree rope is a rope structure that is balanced in such a way that access to the first and last items requires constant time.
-See *Encoding Finger Tree Ropes*.
+See *Encoding Finger Tree Ropes* for a pattern to leverage concat effectively.
+Of course, the system is free to convert ropes into larger arrays or binaries if it doesn't need fine-grained structure sharing of list fragments within or between globs.

 ### References

 Glas Object supports internal references within a glob file, and external references between glob files.

 * *external ref* - header (0x02) followed by 64-byte secure hash (SHA3-512) of another glob.
 * *external bin* - header (0x03) followed by 64-byte secure hash (SHA3-512) of binary value.
 * *internal ref* - header (0x88) followed by offset to later value within current glob.

-Internal ref nodes are useful for structure sharing within a glob, while external refs can control memory use and support structure sharing between globs.
-Binary references are intended to simplify reflection and integration with external tools.
-References can be combined with *Accessor* nodes for fine-grained sharing.
+Internal ref nodes are useful for structure sharing within a glob; header is implicit in *path* accessor nodes (see below).
+External ref nodes can access an external glob binary, or raw binary (treated as a list of bytes).
+Fine-grained sharing of referenced data is feasible via *Accessor* nodes to slice a list or follow a path into a record.

 ### Accessors

 Accessors support fine-grained structure sharing between globs.
 For example, we may define a common dictionary then use accessors to reference individual definitions.

-* *follow* - headers (0x80-0x9F) use same encoding of path bits as stem nodes (except ttt = 100), followed by an offset to the target value.
-Represents the value reached by following the path into target.
+* *path* - headers (0x80-0x9F) . (offset to target); uses stem-bit header (ttt=100) to encode a bitstring path.
+Equivalent to following that path into the target value.
-* *drop*  - header (0x08) followed by count (varnat + 1) then by offset ot value.
-Equivalent to following a path of count '1' bits.
+* *drop*  - header (0x08) . (length) . (offset); equivalent to path of length '1' bits.
-* *take* - header (0x09) followed by count (varnat + 1) then by a right-associative sequence of pairs.
-Equivalent to a sublist from taking the first count items.
+* *take* - header (0x09) . (length) . (list value); equivalent to sublist of first length items from list.

         take 0 _ = ()
         take n (x,xs) = (x, take (n-1) xs)

-The 'path select' nodes include the internal reference (0x88) via selecting the empty path.
-All path select nodes use a reference to the target value, but an inline value can effectively be expressed via zero offset.
+Essentially, we support slicing lists and indexing into records.

 ### Annotations

-Annotations can include rendering hints for projectional editing, metadata for provenance tracking, or recommend specialized runtime representation for acceleration at load-time.
-Their role is to support tooling.
-Each value in Glas Object may have a list of annotations (usually empty) by applying annotation nodes.
+Support for ad-hoc comments within Glas Object.

-* *annotation* - header (0x04) is followed by offset to annotation value (the metadata), then immediately by the annotated value.
+* *annotation* - header (0x01) . (offset to data) . (metadata); the metadata may be an arbitrary value.

-A runtime may feasibly drop these annotations or provide effectful access to read and write certain annotations.
-Glas Object annotations emphatically *do not* replace annotations at other layers, such as the Glas program model.

-*Security Note:* Sensitive data should be marked by annotation and paired with some random entropy bits to resist certain attacks (cf. [Tahoe's convergence secret](https://tahoe-lafs.readthedocs.io/en/tahoe-lafs-1.12.1/convergence-secret.html)).
-This would make it easier for Glas system tools and runtimes to recognize and erase sensitive data, rather than amortizing updates for performance reasons.
+The main role of annotations is to support external tooling at the data layer.
+For example, if we develop a projectional editor over a Glas Object database, annotations may provide rendering hints.
+If a runtime wants to automatically rebuild accelerated representations when data is loaded, annotations could provide acceleration hints.

+## Varnats, Lengths, and Offsets

+A varnat is encoded with a prefix '1*0' encoding length in bytes, followed by 7 data bits per prefix bit, msb to lsb order.
+For example:

+        0nnnnnnn
+        10nnnnnn nnnnnnnn
+        110nnnnn nnnnnnnn nnnnnnnn
+        ...

+In normal form, varnats use the smallest number of bytes to encode a value.
+However, varnats may be denormalized in some cases.
+For example, for an array of offsets, offsets are denormalized to ensure have the same length in order to simplify indexing.

+A length value is encoded as a varnat+1, for example 01111111 encodes varnat 127 but length 128.
+Offsets encode a number of bytes to skip *after* the offset, thus '0' means 'next byte'.

+*Note:* Most implementations won't want to use bigints for varnats.
+In practice, 63 data bits is the maximum.
+This won't affect most use-cases, but does constrain size of 'sparse' arrays represented as ropes with shared zeroes.

-## Glob Headers
+## Bytes

-Metadata about a glob is supported by a simple convention of starting any glob binary with an internal reference, then encoding header immediately following the offset.

-        0x88 (offset to root data) (header data) (root data)

-Header data would an extensible record, i.e. `(attribute:Value, ...)`, encoded using Glas Object.
-These header attributes should be meaningful at the representation layer, i.e. describing properties of the glob container.
-In contrast, *annotations* apply to the represented values.

-Some use cases for glob headers include indicating glob version, adding hints for *Amortized Update* or *Random Access* patterns (see below), and so on.
+Byte values are readily encoded in Glas Object.

+        0x38 (byte)     - single byte value
+        0xA0 (byte)     - list of single byte

+In general, bytes represent 8-bit stem-leaf nodes, msb to lsb.

 ## Summary of Node Headers

+        0x00        Void (never valid data)
+        0x01        Annotation
         0x02        External Ref
         0x03        External Bin
-        0x04        Annotation

         0x08        Drop
         0x09        Take